 Walker said her research was done “to undergird the oral tradition,” and Jubilee is primarily known for its realistic depiction of the daily life and folklore of the black slave community.
 Although there are also quotes from Whittier and the English romantic poets, she emphasizes the importance of the folk structure of her novel by prefacing each of the fifty-eight chapters with proverbial folk sayings or lines excerpted from spirituals.
 The narrative is laced with verses of songs sung by Vyry, her guardian, or other slaves.
 A portion from a sermon is included.
 The rhymes of slave children are also a part of the narrative.
 A conjuring episode is told involving the overseer Grimes, suggesting how some folk beliefs were used for protection.
 Vyry provides a catalogue of herbs and discusses their medicinal and culinary purposes.

-Walker's How I Wrote "Jubilee," a history of the novel's development from her grandmother's oral history, is an indirect response to those critics who compared Jubilee with books like Mitchell's Gone with the Wind (1936) and who accused Walker of sustaining the southern myth from the black perspective.
-She answers her detractors by citing the references and historical documents she perused over several years in order to gird her oral story with historical fact.
+Walker’s How I Wrote “Jubilee” (1972) a history of the novel’s development from her grandmother’s oral history, is an indirect response to those critics who compared Jubilee with books like Mitchell’s Gone with the Wind (1936) and who accused Walker of sustaining the southern myth from the Black perspective.
+Guy Davenport, for example, commented in National Review that “the novel from end to end is about a place and a people who never existed.”
+For him Walker had merely recalled all the elements of the southern myth, writing a lot of “tushery that comes out of books, out of Yerby and Margaret Mitchell.”
+He further found “something deeply ironic in a Negro’s underwriting the made-up South of the romances, agreeing to every convention of the trade.”
+Walker answered such detractors by citing the references and historical documents she perused over several years in order to gird her oral story with historical fact.

 Walker’s volume of poetry Prophets for a New Day was published in 1970.
 She called Prophets for a New Day her civil rights poems, and only two poems in the volume, “Elegy” and “Ballad of the Hoppy Toad,” are not about the civil rights movement.
 Walker begins the volume with two poems in which the speakers are young children; one eight-year-old demonstrator eagerly waits to be arrested with her group in the fight for equality, and a second one is already jailed and wants no bail.
 Her point is that these young girls are just as much prophets for a new day as were Nat Turner, Gabriel Prosser, Denmark Vesey, Toussaint L’Ouverture, and John Brown.
 In “The Ballad of the Free” Walker establishes a biblical allusion and association as an integral part of the fight to end racism: “The serpent is loosed and the hour is come / The last shall be first and the first shall be none / The serpent is loosed and the hour is come.”